Joining is easy and free, EVERYONE is welcome:

 !
 TOP TIP: dip into our extensive YouTube playlist throughout 'September is Preparedness Month'

-There will be a chance for feedback at the end of the campaign with links posted so keep tuned.
+There will be a chance for feedback towards the end of the campaign with links posted on social media so keep tuned.
 Your comments are highly valuable to help us make the campaign bigger and better every year.
 They also contribute to active research.
 All entries are anonymous and you have full control over the data you provide.
 Any queries, simply get in touch with us.

 Our aim is to inspire people from all walks of life to get better prepared for all kinds of emergencies at minimal cost to them.
 This needs a lot of positive energy because talking about what should never turn into a disaster can be tricky.
 Fear and anger are poor motivators, not very useful at inspiring potentially life saving preparatory actions.
 This is why we use a positive psychology approach with humour and a light touch throughout the campaign.
 Please keep it that way.